Studying in Norway as an international student

 Student life & money

-- Lånekassen (state loan/grant, ~NOK 155k/year, part becomes grant if you pass) — for Norwegians and some foreigners incl.
+- Lånekassen (state loan/grant — the basic loan for a full-time student is around 170 000 kr for the 2026–2027 academic year, paid over eleven months; check lanekassen.no for the exact current rate.
+Part becomes a grant if you pass) — for Norwegians and some foreigners incl.
 EU workers/their children; check your rights.

 - Student housing via samskipnaden (SiO, Sammen…): NOK 4–7k/month, queue as early as possible; private rooms 6–9k.